-The Council receives complaints about footway and grassed verge parking on a frequent basis and in 2015 the Council commissioned a study into options for footway and grassed verge parking enforcement in East Herts.
-Options were submitted to the Council's Environment Scrutiny Committee in February 2016 and the implementation of targeted, local bans on a trial basis was agreed by the Council's Executive in June 2016.
+The Council's Parking Services team (and Councillors) receive complaints about footway and grassed verge parking on a frequent basis and in 2015 the Council commissioned a study into options for footway and grassed verge parking enforcement across the district.
+Options were submitted to the Environment Scrutiny Committee in February 2016 and the implementation of targeted, local bans on an experimental basis was agreed by the Council's Executive in June 2016.